TARGENE/targene-pipeline/docs/src/targene/study_designs.md

 ## `CUSTOM`

 This is the most general setting and should match the needs of any project, however it requires some preliminary work.
 In this setting, one typically provides a file containing a list of the estimands of interest.
 If you are interested in only a few estimands, it may be acceptable to write them by hand.
 Otherwise it is best to generate them using a programming language (for instance using [TMLE.jl](https://targene.github.io/TMLE.jl/stable/)).
-The path to those estimands is then provided with the `ESTIMANDS_FILE` Nextflow parameter.
+The path to those estimands is then provided with the `ESTIMANDS_CONFIG` Nextflow parameter.
 Estimands are specified via a YAML file as follows:

 ```yaml
 type: "Configuration"